WHERE ARE THEY NOW? The Kings Of The '90s Dot-Com Bubble

 Kozmo offered to deliver small grocery packages -- booze, magazines, coffee -- to your door free of charge.
 It was founded in 1998 and was out of business in 2001.

-Bizarrely, Wired -- which called it 'the frothiest disaster of the first dotcom bubble' -- reported in 2013 that it may relaunch, but we have yet to hear of a comeback.
+Bizarrely, Wired -- which called it 'the frothiest disaster of the first dotcom bubble' -- reported that it may now be relaunching.

 Park later became president of BibleGateway.com, part of the Christian publishing unit of HarperCollins.
-He then became the CEO of Bluefly, a fashion shopping website, which was acquired by PE firm last year.
-And he now serves as VP of global ecommerce of Forever 21.
+He is now the CEO of Bluefly, the fashion shopping website.

-Louis Borders tried the delivery thing in the 90s and failed, but now he's back at it for round two.

-After founding Borders Bookstores in 1971 (another flop), Louis Borders gave delivery a shot with his online grocery business Webvan.
-He started it in 1999 but went bankrupt only two years after it IPO'd.

 Bonus FAIL! ...
 APBnews.com's Jim Edwards went on vacation to Amsterdam, told his friends he was having the time of his life, and upon returning to New York learned his employer was bankrupt and he was out of job.